 Problems encountered

 When trying to get everything working, I had a few challenges.
-The solutions have all been incorporated in the above guide, but I’ll briefly mention them for reference here.
+The solutions have all been incorporated in the above sections, but I’ll briefly mention them for reference here.

 1. nvidia-smi not working in Docker container